Pre-Advanced Tango Classes

 Anita-Hernan-BostonTango-1.jpg

-More Advance Elements
+More Advanced Elements

 The pre-Advanced course introduces more advanced tango elements such as forward and back sacadas, forward and back boloes, ganchos, and enganchos (wraps), colgadas, volcadas, cadenas, alterations, barridas, and more.